One of Our Own (2007 film): Reception

-One of Our Own was not given a commercial release, as financial backers insisted on edits which were unpalatable to director Levy and star Lillard.
-An unmodified version was shown at film festivals in 2007 and 2008.
+One of Our Own did not receive a commercial release in the United States after financial backers insisted on edits that director Abe Levy and star Matthew Lillard found unacceptable; an unaltered cut instead screened at film festivals in 2007 and 2008.
+In Australia, Flashback Entertainment issued the film on DVD.

 Ken Eisner of Variety compared the film to Who's Afraid of Virginia Woolf?, writing: